 STORE MANAGEMENT: Store management typically consists of a general manager, four associate managers and a retail manager who are responsible for approximately 100 employees on two shifts.
 The relative complexity of operating a Cracker Barrel Old Country Store requires an effective management team at the individual store level.
 As a motivation to store managers to improve sales and operational efficiency, Cracker Barrel has a bonus plan designed to provide store management with an opportunity to share in the pre-tax profits of their store when meeting or exceeding predetermined performance criteria.
-To assure that individual stores are operated at a high level of quality, the Company emphasizes the selection and training of store managers and has a level of District Management to support individual store managers.
+To assure that individual stores are operated at a high level of quality, the Company emphasizes the selection and training of store managers.